auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 in classic bcrypt: the plaintext password must be known up until the middle of the very last bcrypt round.

-The use precomputed HMAC keys avoids the need to preserve the literal plaintext of PBKDF2's nominal "password" parameter throughout the key-stretching computation.
+Using precomputed HMAC keys avoids the need to preserve the literal plaintext of PBKDF2's nominal "password" parameter throughout the key-stretching computation.
 However, precomputed HMAC keys apply no key-stretching, so effectively none of the key-stretching work accrues to PBKDF2's intermediate